NEUBIAS/training-resources/_modules/auto_threshold.md

 ### Key points
 - Most auto thresholding methods do two class clustering.
 - If the histogram is bimodal, most automated methods will perform well.
-- If the histogram has more than two peaks i.e., automated methods would produce random results.
+- If the histogram has more than two peaks, automated methods could produce noisy results.